jeremytammik/tbc/a/2013_pernickety.md

 }
 </pre>

-<p>You can find derivative classes in the project repository: <a href="https://github.com/atomatiq/InterprocessCommunication/blob/main/TwoWay/Backend/Server/PipeProtocol.cs">PipeProtocol</a></p>
+You can find derivative classes in the project repository: [PipeProtocol](https://github.com/atomatiq/InterprocessCommunication/blob/main/TwoWay/Backend/Server/PipeProtocol.cs)

-<p>To enable the server to send responses to the client, we need to modify the <code>ServerDispatcher</code> class.
+To enable the server to send responses to the client, we need to modify the `ServerDispatcher` class.
-This will allow writing responses to the stream after executing a task.</p>
+This will allow writing responses to the stream after executing a task.

-<p>Additionally, let's change the pipe direction to bidirectional:</p>
+Additionally, let's change the pipe direction to bidirectional:

 <pre class="prettyprint">
 _server = NamedPipeUtil.CreateServer(PipeDirection.InOut);